Yibizo/Software-Requirements/README.md

 Describe the software being specified.
 Include benefits, objectives, and goals.
 This should relate to overall business goals, especially if teams outside of development will have access to the SRS

 ## Definitions and Acronyms
-- STEM: an abbreviation for science, technology, engineering, and mathematics education
+- STEM: science, technology, engineering, and mathematics education
-- STEAM: an abbreviation for science, technology, engineering, arts, and mathematics education
+- STEAM: science, technology, engineering, arts, and mathematics education
--
+- RPG: role playing game
+- terminal: refers to a terminal that can be seen within any modern code editor
-Include any non-trivial definition or acronym used in the document.
+- dashboard: type of interface which presents information to the user Include any non-trivial definition or acronym used in the document.

 # Overall Description